greg

 government’s policy towards Japanese Americans was not dictated by military necessity. (link)

-He has served as regular contributor to historians’ blogs.
+He has served as regular contributor to historians’ blogs, and has made frequent appearances

 LINKS TO BOOKS